Valfsson/Epost/README.md

 # Epost
-Playing with basic SMTP for email sending and POP3 for email receiving
+Playing with SMTP for email sending and POP3 for email receiving